 Under the Companies Law, a public company is required to have at least two directors who qualify as external directors.
-Regulations promulgated under the Companies Law further provide relief for Israeli companies whose shares are listed on certain stock exchanges outside of Israel (including The NASDAQ Capital Market) with no controlling shareholder, such as ourselves, exempting such companies from being required to appoint external directors so long as such companies satisfy the requirements of the foreign laws in the listing jurisdiction outside of Israel which apply to companies incorporated in such jurisdiction, in respect of the appointment of independent directors and the composition of the audit committee and compensation committee.
-We presently have one external director on our board of directors and our nominations committee has nominated an additional external director whose election is subject to shareholder approval, but we may elect in the future to rely on such exemption available to such dual-listed and foreign listed companies with no controlling shareholder.
-The appointment of our external director was made by a resolution of the general meeting of our shareholders, and our external director is Dr. Gili Hart.
+Regulations promulgated under the Companies Law further provide relief for Israeli companies whose shares are listed on certain stock exchanges outside of Israel (including The Nasdaq Capital Market) with no controlling shareholder, such as ourselves, exempting such companies from being required to appoint external directors so long as such companies satisfy the requirements of the foreign laws in the listing jurisdiction outside of Israel which apply to companies incorporated in such jurisdiction, in respect of the appointment of independent directors and the composition of the audit committee and compensation committee.
+We presently have two external directors on our board of directors, but we may elect in the future to rely on such exemption available to such dual-listed and foreign listed companies with no controlling shareholder.
+The appointment of our external directors was made by a resolution of the general meeting of our shareholders, and our external directors are Dr. Gili Hart and Dr. Elan Penn.